ChoiceCoin/v2/testnet/README.md

 See the License for the specific language governing permissions and limitations under the License.

-For full text of License terms, see the [License](https://github.com/ChoiceCoin/v2/blob/main/testnet/License.txt).
+For the full text of the License terms, see the [License](https://github.com/ChoiceCoin/v2/blob/main/testnet/License.txt).